 - a method of accessig the microSD card with your computer (like a microSD <-> USB card reader)

-Using your microSD <-> USB reader, mount the microSD card and take note of the device (with
+Using your microSD <-> USB reader or internal microSD card reader, mount the microSD card and take note of the device (with

 $ lsblk NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINT ... sdd 8:48 1 3.7G 0 disk ├─sdd1 8:49 1 181M 0 part /media/user/f36d95a4-dbd2-4ddc-a4fd-ae6fa119bf6e └─sdd2 8:50 1 2.6G 0 part /media/user/94942ee2-a338-48b3-a27a-9c295405ce4e $ sudo umount /dev/sdd1 $ sudo umount /dev/sdd2